hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/graphql-client.md

 + }
 ```

-In the above code we are creating `httpLink`, `authLink` and `websocketLink` and concatinating them to variable type `Link` link.
+In the above code we are creating `httpLink`, `authLink` and `websocketLink` and concatenating them to variable type `Link` link.
 In function named `initailizeClient` we are configuring our `client` using `GraphQLClient` widget provided by package itself and returning a instance of type `ValueNotifier<GraphQLClient>`.

 Now, to add GraphQL provider to our app we have to wrap our parent widget (i.e. `DefaultTabController` inside lib/screens/dashboard.dart) with `GraphQLProvider` widget. `GraphQLProvider` takes `client` and `child` as parameter and we already created a function (`initailizeClient`) which is returning `client`.
 To do this modify your dashboard.dart as follows